 1. Merciful reflection: Write a one-page reflection on what God’s mercy means to humankind.
 Some questions to get you started:

 b.
 Why is God’s mercy important to human beings?

 d.
 Why do we need God’s mercy?

 e.
 Why do we need Jesus?

 3. Interfaith Activity: Research a ritual of repentance and forgiveness in another tradition, such as the Jewish observance of Yom Kippur or the Muslim practice of the Hajj (the pilgrimage to Mecca).
 How is God's mercy reflected in this practice?
-What are the similarities and differences to our Christian understanding of sin and forgiveness?
+What are the similarities and differences in comparison to our Christian understanding of sin and forgiveness?

 For younger students